Parallel spinor flows on three-dimensional Cauchy hypersurfaces: Introduction

 where $\Conf(\Sigma)$ denotes the space of variables $(\fre, \Theta)$.
-The relevance of this map becomes apparent after observing that $\mathrm{Met}(\Sigma) \times \Gamma(T^{\ast}M\odot T^{\ast}M)$ is the configuration space of the vacuum \emph{Hamiltonian} and \emph{momentum} constraint equations \cite{ChoquetBruhatBook}.
+The relevance of this map becomes apparent after observing that $\mathrm{Met}(\Sigma) \times \Gamma(T^{\ast}M\odot T^{\ast}M)$ is precisely the configuration space of the vacuum \emph{Hamiltonian} and \emph{momentum} constraint equations \cite{ChoquetBruhatBook}.
 This allows to define the notion of initial data \emph{admissible} to both the parallel spinor flow and the vacuum Einstein flow, which immediately leads to the natural question of the compatibility of both flows when starting on common admissible data.
-We solve this question in the affirmative in Theorem \ref{thm:preservingconstraints}, where we prove that a parallel spinor flow whose initial data are admissible to both problems preserves the Hamiltonian and momentum constraints and yields a Ricci flat Lorentzian four-manifold $(M,g)$.
-We find this result non-trivial due to the fact that a Lorentzian manifold admitting a parallel spinor need not be Ricci flat \cite{Bryant}.
-As a corollary to Theorem \ref{thm:preservingconstraints}, we obtain the \emph{initial data} characterization of a parallel spinor on a Ricci flat Lorentzian four-manifold which, to the best of our knowledge, is the first of its type in the literature.
+We solve this question in the affirmative in Theorem \ref{thm:preservingconstraints}, where we prove that a parallel spinor flow whose initial data are admissible to both problems preserves the Hamiltonian and momentum constraints and produces a Ricci flat Lorentzian four-manifold $(M,g)$.
+We find this result interesting because it allows us to obtain an \emph{initial data} characterization of parallel spinors on a Ricci flat Lorentzian four-manifold which, to the best of our knowledge, is the first of its type in the literature.
+More precisely, we prove the following result as a consequence of Theorem \ref{thm:preservingconstraints}.

 \begin{corollary} An initial vacuum data $(\Sigma,h,\Theta)$ admits a Ricci flat Lorentzian development carrying a parallel spinor if and only if there exists a global orthonormal coframe $\fre$ on $\Sigma$ such that $(\fre,\Theta)$ is a parallel Cauchy pair, that is, if and only if $(\fre,\Theta)$ satisfies the following differential system: